Financial-Times/origami/apps/website/_components/code.md

   license of the component, e.g. "MIT".
 - List any production Sass or Origami component dependencies under `"peerDependencies"`, to avoid using multiple versions of the same dependency.
-- `"bugs"` field as described in the [package.json](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) spec.
+- `"bugs"` field as described in the [package.json](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) specification.

 ## Documentation